-The Radius clinical pipeline also includes an investigational abaloparatide transdermal patch for potential use in postmenopausal women with osteoporosis and the investigational drug RAD1901 for potential use in the treatment of hormone-driven and/or hormone-resistant breast cancer, as well as for potential use in the treatment of vasomotor symptoms in postmenopausal women.
-Radius’ preclinical pipeline includes RAD140, a non-steroidal, selective androgen receptor modulator (SARM) under investigation for potential use in the treatment of breast cancer.
+The Radius clinical pipeline includes an investigational abaloparatide transdermal patch for potential use in postmenopausal women with osteoporosis and the investigational drug elacestrant (RAD1901) for potential use in estrogen receptor positive (ER+) breast cancer.
+Radius is also developing RAD140, a non-steroidal, selective androgen receptor modulator (SARM) under investigation for potential use in hormone receptor positive breast cancer.

 Our Investigational Product Candidates